zhangchicool/contChars/simulation/simulator/readme.txt

     distribution with mean 1.0 and variance as the specified value.
     All characters within a partition share the same rate, while the rates are independent (unlinked) among partitions.

--a  Parameter (a>0) of symmetric Dirichlet distribution for drawing the
-    state frequencies for each group of characters.
-If not set or set to a negative value, the character states have equal frequencies.
--r  When used, each group of binary characters are correlated, followed
-    by a parameter (>0) for drawing rates in the Q matrix from a Dirichlet distribution.
-Default: all characters are independent.
--q  Number of correlated characters in each group.
-Use with option -r.
-    Support 2 (default) or 3.